ESP-rCommunity/ESP-rSource/src/manual/OS/Cygwin/README_after_installer.txt

 IF YOU NEED TO EDIT a text file in cygwin you have the option of using an editor within the Cygwin environment or you can use something like NotePad++ in Windows.
 DO NOT USE WORD to edit a text file in Cygwin.

+Dependencies:

+If ESP-r executables do not run it may be because dll (library) files are missing or are not the correct version.
+Here is a list of what you need for the X11 version of the simulator:
+CygX11-6.dll, Cygwin1.dll, Cygxml2-2.dll, Cygxslt-1.dll, Cyggcc-S-1.dll, Cyggfortran-3.dll, Cygstdc++6.dll

+Here is a list of what is required for the GTK version of the simulator:
+Cygwin1.dll, Cyggdk-X11-2.0.dll, Cyggdk_Pixbuf-2.0-0.dll, Cygglib-2.0-0.dll, Cyggobject-2.0-0.dll, Cyggtk-X11-2.0-0.dll, Cygpango-1.0-0.dll, Cygxml2-2.dll, Cygxslt-1.dll, Cyggcc-S-1.dll, Cyggfortran-3.dll, Cygstdc++6.dll

+To find about dependencies the tool dependency walker 2.2 sort of works (it expects dll to be in the same folder as the executable and does not know about Cygwin paths).
+You can find it at http://www.dependencywalker.com

 Starting ESP-r modules within Cygwin

 To run graphic applications (such as ESP-r modules) inside Cygwin you need to use a graphic command window.
 The initial Cygwin window only takes text commands.
 A common command to start up a graphic command window is to issue the following command in the Cygwin command window: